Kermalis/PokemonGameEngine/README.md

 * Sound & Music, Cries
 * Daycare, Breeding, and Eggs
 * Game stats
-* Evolution & Shedinja creation
+* Evolution, Evolution cancelling, and Shedinja creation

 ----
 ## To Do: